thrishapraveen/cse15l-lab-reports/lab2.md

 * One relevant field of the class is the `ArrayList` variable, `chatHistory`, which stores all the formatted Strings of the users and each message they've sent.

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
-The `ArrayList` `chatHistory` changes with this specific request since it adds the String `jpolitz: Hello` to the existing ArrayList that also holds all the previous chats sent from any specified user.
+The `ArrayList` `chatHistory` changes with this specific request since it adds the String `yash: How+are+you` to the existing ArrayList that also holds all the previous chats sent from any specified user, such as `jpolitz: Hello`, an example chat previously requested/sent.

 Second screenshot:
 ---------